 Check out the top children’s books about mail and letter-writing to inspire your child to write and send letters!
 Read stories and facts about the mail process, too.

 “I love it!” my son’s teacher emailed me.
-Just that morning, she received a handmade card from him.
-The card came complete with the school’s address scrawled on the front.
+Earlier that morning, she had received a handmade card from him, complete with the school’s address scrawled on the front.
 Because he didn’t just hand it to her… he mailed it to her.

 The idea of sending mail began, as usual, with his questions:

 - “Where does our mail come from?”

 - “How does the mailman know our mail goes to us?”

 - “How does the mail get from the person who sent it to our house?”

 - Buy or create cards together.

-- Keep a stash to send for special occasions.
+- Keep a stash or cards to send for special occasions.